-As we explore the new data use cases that companies are turning to in order to manage through COVID-19, there remains a strong correlation between the rise in analytics in these departments and the types of problems that companies are solving for in the COVID-19 era.
+As we explore the new data use cases that companies are turning to in order to manage through the crisis, there remains a strong correlation between the rise in analytics in these departments and the types of problems that companies are solving for in the COVID-19 era.

 Companies use data to overcome new challenges

-Not only is COVID-19 impacting frequency of use and budgets for data analytics, it’s also influencing an expansion of new data use cases.
+Not only has the pandemic impacted the frequency of use and budgets for data analytics, it’s also influenced an expansion of new data use cases.
 Improving efficiency, supporting customers, and predicting changes and outcomes are the three fastest-growing use cases, and these use cases are expanding regardless of company size.

 These use cases aim to solve some of the recent challenges that arose from COVID-19, as decreased revenues require companies to become more efficient, changing customer habits require companies to adjust to their new needs, and companies of all sizes look to the future.